 Examine the body bore where the piston or poppet is housed.
 If the surface is not smooth, the bore should be polished with a very fine abrasive paper or fine scotch brite.
 The same should be done with the piston or poppet outside diameter.
 These operations can be done in a small lathe.
-Use extreme caution when polishing the body so as not to get a finger caught in the discharge port if the body is rotating in a lathe while polishing may not even be possible to lap the valve in.
-If the bore requires remachining, there is a risk that too much clearance will result in the seat not closing properly because of excessive side movement.
+Use extreme caution when polishing the body so as not to get a finger caught in the discharge port if the body is rotating in a lathe while polishing.
+If the valve body and poppet require re-machining from extreme wear or corrosion, use only an experienced tool room machinist to perform this operation on a precision lathe, as the parts must be completely concentric to within .001 TIR.
+If this is not done properly, the valve will not seat properly and it may not even be possible to lap the valve in.
+If the bore requires re-machining, there is a risk that too much clearance will result in the seat not closing properly because of excessive side movement.
 Ordinarily the side clearance between the piston and body bore should only be about 0.001 to 0.0025 in depending on the size.
-Consult factory for proper clearances for your specific valve
+Consult factory for proper clearances for your specific valve.

-If the valve is severely damaged and if it is not practical to remachine because side clearances would be excessive, then a new valve should be purchased, or the valve shipped to STRAVAL for a repair evaluation. and possible repair or replacement.
+If the valve is severely damaged and if it is not practical to remachine because side clearances would be excessive, then a new valve should be purchased, or the valve shipped to STRAVAL for a repair evaluation and possible repair or replacement.

 Don't forget to examine the adjusting spring to look for signs of corrosion or outright failure.
 Replace if necessary.
-Springs are usually always in stock at STRAVAL and can be shipped readily.
+Springs are usually always in stock at STRAVAL and can be readily shipped.